Allison-Turner/crowdsourced-internet-measurement/README.md

 </details>

 #### File Formats ####
 Topology core is given by .nodes and .links.
 Node metadata is given in .as and .geo. .ifaces attempts to reconstruct node interfaces based on alias resolution.
+All files are compressed in .bz2 format when downloaded from the data server.

 <details>
 <summary> itdk-run-[date].addrs </summary>